kristianmandrup/nodelib-2017/docs/env-setup/library-dev.md

 `npm run watch` to watch everything and trigger

 *lint style checks and fixes*
-- `yarn add xo eslint-plugin-babel babel-eslint eslint-plugin-filenames --dev`
+- `yarn add xo eslint eslint-plugin-babel babel-eslint eslint-plugin-filenames --dev`

 Installs `babel-eslint` to be used as the ESLint parser.
 This is useful when we are using advanced language features *such as decorators etc) that ESLint doesn't yet support.